Micro-blogging platform Twitter is reportedly working on a Facebook-like tweet reactions view that includes adding some new emojis.

-It’s still unclear when the platform is going to release this feature and how it’s going to be implemented, 9To5Mac reported.
+It’s still unclear when the platform will release this feature and how it will be implemented, 9To5Mac reported.

 One of the concerns is about using these reactions to spread hate on the platform since for now, it’s only possible to retweet and like a tweet, the report said.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Currently, only “Hmm” and “Haha” reactions have a proper emoji.
 “Cheer” and “Sad” have the same generic heart emoji of the “Like” button.

 As reported by Wong, it’s been at least a couple of weeks since Twitter pre-eminently started to work on this feature.

 Recently, Twitter paused its blue badge verification program within a week of its launch, saying it is now rolling in verifications requests that have reached it.